jie-meng/Lunar/README.md

 - 2015.03.10

 	Support octave .m file.
-Set the path of octave cmdline application to the cfg parameter "Run.Runner.Octave", then you can run octave files in Lunar.
+Set the path of octave cmdline application to the lunar.cfg parameter "Run.Runner.Octave", then you can run octave files in Lunar.

 - 2015.05.15